ocp-power-automation/ocp4-playbooks/playbooks/roles/ocp-config/README.md

 Requirements
 ------------

- - All the required configurations are done on the bastion node eg: HTTP, openshift-install binary is available on $PATH.
-This can also be achieved by using [ocp4-helpernode](https://github.com/RedHatOfficial/ocp4-helpernode) playbook.
+ - All the required configurations are done on the bastion node using [helpernode playbook](https://github.com/RedHatOfficial/ocp4-helpernode).
  - Master count can be extracted from host group 'masters'.
  - Updated pull secret file with registry credentials located at `~/.openshift/pull-secret-updated` (Required for restricted network install)
  - Registry certificate file located at `/opt/registry/certs/domain.crt` (Required for restricted network install)